oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 The Client or Server uses a PUBLISH QoS -1 packet to send an Application Message to a Network Address, for possible receipt by a Server or another Client.

-If received by a Client or Server, the PUBLISH QoS -1 packet is treated as if its QoS were 0 as described in [3.6.3.7](#publish-actions).
+If received by a Client or Server, the PUBLISH QoS -1 packet is treated as if its QoS were 0 as described in [3.6.3.7 "PUBLISH Actions"](#publish-actions).

 ## C.7.
 Gateway Advertisement and Discovery <a id='c.7-gateway-advertisement-and-discovery'></a>